mongodb/specifications/source/bson-corpus/bson-corpus.rst

   tests.

 * ``canonical_extjson``: a string containing a Canonical Extended JSON document.
-  Becuase this is itself embedded as a *string* inside a JSON document, characters like quote and backslash are escaped.
+  Because this is itself embedded as a *string* inside a JSON document, characters like quote and backslash are escaped.

 * ``relaxed_extjson``: (optional) a string containing a Relaxed Extended JSON